- Email lists

 - Westgate maintains the following email lists.
 Note that there has been issues in the past with using Hotmail accounts to receive emails from MIT mail lists.
 We recommend signing up for the Westgate lists with a non-Hotmail account.

 - firstname.lastname@example.org is a list reserved for special notifications from the Westgate House Manager, Program Manager and Graduate Coordinator.
 These may include notifications of scheduled power outages, water shutoffs, fire alarm tests, and construction.
-The mit.edu addresses of new residents are automatically subscribed to this list.
-To add other addresses to the list, use MIT mailman.
+To add your addresses to the list, use MIT mailman.

 - email@example.com is a list reserved for advertisements for official Westgate or MIT events and activities.
-The mit.edu addresses of new residents are automatically subscribed to this list.
-To add other addresses to the list, use MIT mailman.
+To add your addresses to the list, use MIT mailman.

 - firstname.lastname@example.org is a list for general resident discussion.
 Any resident may post to it and residents often use it to ask for advice, sell items or advertise events.
-The mit.edu addresses of new residents are not automatically subscribed to this list.
 To join, use MIT mailman.

 - email@example.com is a list for parenting related discussion.
-The mit.edu addresses of new residents are not automatically subscribed to this list.
 To join, use MIT mailman.

 To remove yourself from lists, please follow the MIT mailman links above.
 Remember you may be subscribed to multiple lists and you will need to unsubscribe using the original email address used to first subscribe (in case of email forwarding).